 Slot-head screws have a single straight notch for the corresponding flat-head or slotted screwdriver.
 These screws are commonly used in cabinetry and furniture, as well as outlet covers and other basic household items that are screwed in place.
 Slat-head screws withstand much more torque than Phillips-head screws before the screwdriver slips, meaning they can tighten more than a Phillips-head screw.
 From smallest to largest, the most common sizes of slotted screwdrivers are 1/8-inch, 5/32-inch, 3/16-inch, 1/4-inch, 5/16-inch, and 3/8 inch.

 Phillips-head screws have a "+"-shaped notch that requires a corresponding Phillips-head screwdriver to tighten or loosen.
 These screws are commonly used for all manners of fastening.
 As a general rule, screws with a Phillips head only tighten to a certain point before the screwdriver “slips,” which prevents over-tightening and stripping of the screw.
 From smallest to largest, the most common sizes of Phillips screwdrivers are #000, #00, #0, #1, #2, and #3.

 A comprehensive screwdriver set contains both types of screwdrivers in all of the most common sizes.
-A precision set—these tiny screwdrivers are used for repairs on jewelry, electronics, or glasses—typically contains just the smallest sizes, while mechanic or automotive sets generally tilt in the opposite direction and contain the larger sizes of tools.
+A precision set like the XOOL Precision Laptop Screwdriver Kit—these tiny screwdrivers are used for repairs on jewelry, electronics, or glasses—typically contains just the smallest sizes, while mechanic or automotive sets generally tilt in the opposite direction and contain the larger sizes of tools.
 A basic set that’s useful for general household tasks contains both types of screwdrivers in the middle-range of sizes.